firmai/ffood/README.md

 | 32731                | 431                    | 27492                 | -93                     | price             | bedrooms             | 122461.56      | cleaning_fee                                 | 191.342111 | accommodates                                  | 445.722047 |
 | 27078                | 351                    | 30957                 | -93                     | price             | bathrooms_per_person | 96394.2702     | beds                                         | 105.192666 | Shared room                                   | 394.079955 |

-For Rating (And for all the other features similar data frames exists)
+&nbsp

+The next is the same table but for the average reviewer rating.
+All feature are are contained within the *outliers* data frame.

     outliers[outliers["Predicted Feature"]=="review_scores_rating"]